vohuynhquangnguyen/SolarPVDiagnostics/docs/lit review notes.md

    	• Select CNN depth, kernel size and stride step: Depending on the defect datasets, 3 different models with different depths and kernel sizes are designed and then select the best one.
 Evaluate using Precision, Recall and F-measure.
 The best structure gave 87.3% precision, 97.04% recall and 0.9187 F-measure.
 The step size is then selected as 469x469.
    	• Compare between multi-spectral model and normal model: Use K-fold cross validaton (K=5) to increase credibility of training results.
    		• Result: Multi-spectral CNN model has higher detection rates of cell defects.
 Some defects results are about 1% higher.
 Different train-test ratio are also conducted, and the model is still effective with different split.
 Higher train-test ratio means better precision, recall and F-measure.
-   	• Compare in multi-class classfication: Multi-spectral CNN model has 2-6% higher accuracy compared to normal CNN model.
+   	• Compare in multi-class classification: Multi-spectral CNN model has 2-6% higher accuracy compared to normal CNN model.
 The result of multi-class classification is 8% lower than binary classification.
    	• Compare with other ML methods: Compare with LBP+HOP-SVM and Gabor-SVM.
 MS-CNN has best results: 88.41% precision, 98.4% recall and 0.94 F-measure compared to other methods.
 Training and detection time is also experiments, and MS-CNN gave much better detection time than the other 2 methods, but with higher training time.

 6.